-Header photo courtesy of Sanga Park (via Shutterstock)
+Header image courtesy of Mateusz Majewski (via Unsplash)

 Bordered by Caine Road, Old Bailey Street, and Aberdeen Street, Soho is a small-yet-lively neighbourhood sandwiched between Central and Sheung Wan.
 As a buzzing food and entertainment hub where high-class restaurants and trendy bars comfortably coexist alongside market stalls and decades-old porcelain shops, Soho is a middle ground between its neighbours not just in geography, but personality.

 While the area has been home to plenty of watering holes and weekday lunch spots since the introduction of the Mid-Levels escalator, Soho’s food and drink scene has seen a stratospheric rise in recent years, establishing it as a bona fide dining destination.
 From stylish eateries to rowdy streetside bars and libraries of rare and vintage books, Soho has tons to offer—follow our neighbourhood guide to Soho to discover a few of our favourites!

 You might not think of fine china when you think of Soho, but there are a surprising number of shops that sell ceramics.
 For traditional Chinese porcelain, check out Tung Shan Porcelain Co., a shop on the upper end of Peel Street, which offers everything from vases to teacups and chopstick rests.
 Here’s a useful tip: the shop is packed to the rafters with fragile goods, so we’d recommend that you take off any backpacks or thick jackets before popping in.
 You can also find Yuet Tung China Works’ products among other Hong Kong handicrafts at the charitable creative venue Crafts on Peel.